Mr. Clayton Finlayson, Music/Visual Technician

 In the Fall of 2015, Mr. Rikard will be serving on the Visual/Music Staff for the inaugural year of the Kennesaw State University Marching Owls.
 His professional affiliations include: National Association for Music Education, Georgia Music Educators Association, and Phi Mu Alpha Sinfonia.

 Mr. Rikard is an active performer as Principal Saxophone with the Tara Winds adult community band, which was recently selected to perform at the 2015 Midwest Clinic in Chicago.
-He currently resides in Kennesaw with his fiancée, Megan and golden retriever, Grainger.
+He currently resides in Kennesaw with his wife, Megan and golden retriever, Grainger.

-Mr. Michael Terry, Music/Visual Technician
+Mr. Vincent Rose, Music/Visual Technician

 Michael Terry is a freelance musician residing in the northern suburbs of Atlanta, GA.
 Mr. Terry holds a Bachelor of Music in Music Education degree from Kennesaw State University where he studied euphonium with Mr. Bernard Flythe.
 At KSU, he was announced a winner of the 2012-2013 Concerto Competition and the Composition Contest.
 Mr. Terry completed his student teaching practicum at Kell High School (Marietta, GA) under the supervision of band director David Roth.